 - Create Volunteers for Life: Children and teens who volunteer are more likely to become more civically-engaged adults.
 Young people who volunteer regularly are more likely to volunteer and donate to community causes as adults.

 There are plenty of ways organizations and communities can engage young volunteers.
 Check out this article for best practices in engaging teen volunteers.

-The Importance of Volunteers in Nonprofit Organizations
+The Importance of Volunteers to Nonprofit Organizations

 Why is volunteering important to our nation’s nonprofits?
 There are currently 1.3 million active charitable nonprofits in the United States, and many of them rely on the work of volunteers to carry out the necessary activities that meet critical community needs.
 What’s more, nonprofits are the “building blocks of democracy,” according to the National Council of Nonprofits.
-88% of the United States’ nonprofit organizations have an operating budget of $500,000 and offer “more personal, easier access points for connecting people in all kinds of areas.”
+88% of U.S. nonprofit organizations have an operating budget of $500,000 and offer “more personal, easier access points for connecting people in all kinds of areas.”
 Nonprofits know why volunteers are important: volunteers help them to address pressing social challenges when resources are scarce.
 Without their services, our nation would be without some of the most important social advancements like modern welfare and the Voting Rights Act.

 The Importance of Volunteers to Communities

 We’ve discussed the importance of volunteering to the volunteers themselves and to the charitable organizations that manage them.
 But we mustn’t forget the true aim of volunteering in the local community: to improve the lives of community members!
 The importance of community service is considerable, and there are countless benefits that communities glean from nonprofits and their volunteers.
-Every day, volunteers: